shanisthashetty/A-Comparative-Analysis-of-Hourly-Environmental-Conscious-Energy-Production-Strategies-in-Europe/README.md

 DSS Report

 📁 Repository Contents

 File	                         Description

 DSS Report.docx               Full research paper including analysis & policy recommendations.

-DSS Report

 README.md                   	Documentation for the project.

 🧠 Research Motivation

 Europe has been at the forefront of the shift toward a more environmentally responsible energy sector.